BENNAI-Lyes/Lingo/README.md

-# LingoLadder
+# Lingo

-LingoLadder is a language learning management system (LLMS) built with React.js and styled with Sass.
+Lingo is a language learning management system (LLMS) built with React.js and styled with Sass.
 The LLMS provides a comprehensive platform for language learners, offering lessons and assessments for reading, writing, grammar, listening, vocabulary, and reading for pleasure.
 It incorporates interactive features such as quizzes, automated scoring, and communication channels for learners to connect with their teachers.

 ## Features